 Waste Handling Practices

 Hormel Foods administers a formal grievance process through the Code of Ethical Business Conduct policy.
 The policy addresses matters related to environmental responsibility and has mechanisms for grievance reporting via a third-party staffed phone line and website.
-Hormel Foods did not receive any grievances related to environmental programs during 2013 or 2014.
-Hormel Foods also maintains an informal grievance mechanism through the email@example.com email box.
-Any grievance submitted via this address is routed to the correct subject matter experts for review and response.
-Hormel Foods did not receive any grievances related to environmental programs via the firstname.lastname@example.org email box during 2013 or 2014.
+Hormel Foods did not receive any grievances related to environmental programs during 2014 or 2015.
+Hormel Foods also maintains an informal grievance mechanism through the firstname.lastname@example.org email box.
+Any grievance submitted via this address is routed to the correct subject-matter expert for review and response.
+Hormel Foods did not receive any grievances related to environmental programs via the email@example.com email box during 2014 or 2015.

-In order to encourage higher environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
-This award rewards and recognizes company teams that have identified areas for efficiency improvement and implemented changes.
+In order to encourage the advancement of environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
+This award recognizes company teams that have identified areas for efficiency improvement and implemented changes.

-In 2014, entries generated throughout Hormel Foods have significantly, and positively, impacted our strides toward meeting our environmental goals.
-The teams documented significant resource savings – including 82 million gallons of water, 2,700,000 kWh of electricity, and 1,500 tons of solid waste.
+This year’s entries generated throughout our operations significantly contributed to decreasing our environmental impact.
+The teams documented significant resource savings – including an estimated 84 million gallons of water, 114,000 MMBtu, and 1,200 tons of solid waste.

 The Environmental Sustainability Best of the Best champion was selected by a panel of judges at the Corporate Office (Austin, Minn.), based on the criteria of project scope and goal setting, teamwork, problem solving, achievement and savings.